Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/src/samples/README.md

 ## Key concepts
 Key concepts are explained in detail [here][SDK_README_KEY_CONCEPTS].

-# Samples Azure App Configuration APIs
+# Samples Azure Text Analytics APIs
 This document describes how to use samples and what is done in each sample.

 ## Getting started